-Beach umbrellas are usually the largest types of umbrellas.
+Beach umbrellas are usually the most significant type of umbrella.
 Beach umbrellas are great for the beach, a patio, or for outdoor cafes and restaurants.
 You can fit multiple people underneath a beach umbrella which is also convenient.
 However, beach umbrellas aren’t typically portable.
 They’re certainly not everyday umbrellas.
 If you’re a commuter, you should probably consider an alternative.
-But, if you don’t go outside much aside from beach vacations, then a beach umbrella may be perfect for you.
+But, if you don’t go outside much besides beach vacations, a beach umbrella may be perfect for you.
 You can even find specific beach umbrellas that come with an extra layer of UV protection.

-Large canopy sun umbrellas are similar to parasols in regards to function.
-They don’t often weigh much, they’re designed to protect you from the sun, and they aren’t usually waterproof.
+Large canopy sun umbrellas are similar to parasols in regard to function.
+They don’t often weigh much, are designed to protect you from the sun, and aren’t usually waterproof.
 However, large canopy sun umbrellas can provide shade to multiple people.
-If you have a family, then perhaps a large canopy umbrella would make sense for you.
+If you have a family, perhaps a large canopy umbrella would make sense.
 Especially if you and the family like to spend sunny days strolling down Main St.

 Dual-use umbrellas give you the best of both worlds.
 They protect against the rain and the sun.
 The only argument against dual-use umbrellas is that if an umbrella isn’t manufactured to do one thing exceptionally well, then, arguably, it may do a shoddy job at executing both of its functions.

 Usually, you can buy a UV umbrella with a waterproof feature or a regular rain umbrella with an Anti-UV feature.
-However, again, it’s important to recognize that, while this may save you money, you may also be sacrificing quality to some extent.
+However, it’s essential to recognize that while this may save you money, you may also be sacrificing quality to some extent.

 How UV Exposure is Measured